You save 25%

 Once you've resolved the smegma build up, a quick wash each time you bathe should be sufficient to get rid of it all.

-For both men and women, the easiest thing you can do to prevent smegma build up is to wash thoroughly and regularly.
+For both men and women, the easiest thing you can do to prevent smegma build up is to wash thoroughly and regularly with mild soap and warm water.

 Once you have resolved the initial problematic build up of smegma, you can create a hygiene routine that keeps it from accumulating: